United Kingdom

 The UK’s finance sector and global climate action

 As a global financial services hub, the UK is home to financial institutions with a reach far beyond the country’s borders.
 This extends to the sector’s impact on the climate.
-Analysis carried out in 2019 found that UK-based financial institutions financed around 1.8 times the volume of emissions that occurred within the UK.[20]
+UK Finance, a trade association representing over 300 banks and financial institutions, published a report in October 2023 highlighting how the UK finance sector could be reformed to accelerate net zero, which includes applying strict metrics to lending and underwriting decisions, simplifying funding programmes, supporting small and medium-sized enterprises with their sustainable action, introducing targeted green tax adjustments to incentivise decarbonisation at all levels, and upskilling the workforce.
+Analysis carried out in 2019 found that UK-based financial institutions financed around 1.8 times the volume of emissions that occurred within the UK.[18]
 As such, climate-related financial law and regulation in the UK has a global reach.
 Even looking beyond UK-based institutions, rules and initiatives in the UK may help change behaviour in other markets.
 While not directly attributable to the UK alone, certain developments such as mandatory climate-related reporting have been pioneered in the UK and are now being deployed by other regulators, for example the USA’s Securities and Exchange Commission.
 These efforts are buttressed by international collaborations such as the IFRS’ International Sustainability Standards Board, and the Partnership for Carbon Accounting Financials.
 More broadly, international climate negotiations under the UNFCCC may be important for scaling up public and private climate finance.
-Climate finance remains a central tenet of the Paris Agreement and must flow from highly developed countries like the UK to the developing world, but the international community has missed many key targets.[21]
+Climate finance remains a central tenet of the Paris Agreement and must flow from highly developed countries like the UK to the developing world, but the international community has missed many key targets.[19]

 [5] See e.g. the United Kingdom’s country profile on Climate Action Tracker.